Boost your income; gain more financial freedom; do the things you want

 In other words, you are expected to make nothing from this bonus.

-If we also account for the expected £1 loss from the initial £20 of wagering, overall we are expected to lose £1 from this offer.
+If we also take into account the expected £1 loss from the initial £20 of wagering, overall we are expected to lose £1 from this offer in the long run.

 This is an example of a -EV (negative expected value) offer which can look nice from a distance, but is not profitable once dissected and checked thoroughly.

-As matched bettors we never do –EV offers.
+As matched bettors we never do negative EV offers.

-Let’s say that after spinning 25p eighty times in order to complete the initial £20 of wagering, your casino balance is now at £25 (= £5 profit from the initial spins).
+Let’s say that after spinning 25p eighty times in order to complete the initial £20 of wagering (25p x 80 spins = £20), your casino balance is now at £30 (= £10 profit from the initial spins).

-Hypothetically, let’s say with our first 25p spin with the £10 bonus, we hit a nice jackpot and make £120 (this is of course rare – although we did once hit £60 from a first wagering spin!).
-Our overall balance will now show £155.
+Hypothetically, let’s say with our first 25p spin with the £10 bonus money, we hit a nice jackpot and make £120.

-We already know £25 of this balance was our own cash from the before the bonus, which leaves £130.
+We already know £30 of this balance was our own cash from before the bonus was unlocked, which leaves £129.75 of bonus balance.

 I hope this explains how wagering a bonus works!